About the Journal

 In late 2013, Science magazine published a study describing the submission of a fake research article to more than 300 open-access journals.
 ETASR was one of the 98 journals that declined the bogus paper.

-ETASR was added to Web of Science in late 2015, through the Emerging Sources Citation Index (ESCI).
+ETASR was added to Web of Science in late 2015 (up to mid 2024), through the Emerging Sources Citation Index (ESCI).

 ETASR incorporated the PROJECT COUNTER process to count views in November 2017, so that multi-clicks and bot views are filtered by default.
 Prior to that, all page views and pdf downloads were counted and recorded in a simple database table.
 Such views are possibly misrepresentative of actual readership, as bot views, crawler indexing, and potential author or visitor abuse (eg. multi-clicking) were not filtered out and, thus, these values are no longer considered in any Metrics related to this journal.
 Abstract views and pdf downloads are provided in each article's abstract page.
 A list with all views for all articles as counted prior to November 2017 is provided here.